swissel/nutau_acceptance/README.md

 * Geometric Acceptance
 > DONE
 * Probability Distributions for Exiting Tau Leptons

-> Last simulations of tau propagations in progress
+> Last simulations of tau propagations in progress \n
 > Last step is to reduce the outputs to probability density functions
 * Tau Lepton Decay in the atmosphere
 > Exponentially distributed lifetime
 * TAUOLA treatment of tau ecay products in atmosphere